 - Are you going to try to help your school with its technology needs?
 If so, talk to your IT people about what ideas you have and what the school may actually need.
 Also, bring your administration into the conversation about how you want to help.

-We have given computers to a couple of outside organizations.
-The first was our sister school in Thailand.
-Our 8th graders went on a global connection trip to Thailand to learn about life in their homeland, and one of the places they got to visit was our sister school there.
-Before the group left, we procured some laptop computers and the adults going on the trip took them in their luggage.
+We have given computers to outside organizations.
+The first was CSE's sister school in Thailand.
+The 8th graders went on a global connection trip to Thailand to learn about life in their homeland, and one of the places they got to visit was our sister school there.
+Before the group left, the Asian Penguins procured some laptop computers and the adults going on the trip took them in their luggage.
 When they arrived at the school, the laptops were presented as a gift.
+The Penguin Corps gave a laptop to a school leader that visited Aspen Academy, and he took the laptop back to his school in Cambodia.

-The other organization was an antipoverty nonprofit.
-We had just received a large donation of desktop computers, and the nonprofit’s director called me to ask for computers.
+Another organization that received computers was an antipoverty nonprofit.
+The Asian Penguins had just received a large donation of desktop computers, and the nonprofit’s director called me to ask for computers.
 I went and talked to our club’s officers to get their opinion, and they unanimously decided that we should help.
 The nonprofit director came to the school to pick up the computers and meet our kids, starting what (we hope) will be a long term relationship between the two organizations.

 When we decided to help our school, it was after we had identified a specific need.
-Our school’s student laptops were old, slow, and many were broken.
+CSE's student laptops were old, slow, and many were broken.
 They needed to be replaced.
 We launched a campaign to get newer laptops for the school, and once we got the computers, we had the Asian Penguins members install the operating systems and apps to get them ready to use.
-These computers are now used by students in grades five through eight at our school.
+These computers are now used by students in grades five through eight at Community School of Excellence.
+This project was so successful that now the Penguin Corps is doing it at Aspen Academy.

 We have done things in addition to these.
 Leave your options open, and use your imagination.